MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/control-access-from-unmanaged-devices.md

 - All users in the organization or only some users or security groups.

-- All sites in the organization or only some site collections.
+- All sites in the organization or only some sites.

 Blocking access helps provide security but comes at the cost of usability and productivity.
 When access is blocked, users will see the following error.